thisyearnofear/bolt-hackathon/README.md

-# Hackathon.AI - Interactive 3D Hackathon Platform with Multi-Agent RAG System
+# Interactive 3D Hackathon Platform with Multi-Agent RAG System

 This project serves as a template for hackathon organizers to quickly deploy an immersive, agent-enabled hackathon landing page.
 Built with React, Three.js WebGPU, and LlamaIndex.TS, it provides a 3D visualization of hackathon participants, sponsors, prizes, and judges, with specialized AI agents to assist participants throughout their journey.